UNEDLabs/moodle-block_remlab_manager/README.md

    myFrontier_IP:    This variable defines the IP(s) address(es) of the ENLARGE system(s) used for managing the access to
                      the remote laboratories.
 If left empty, the plugin understands that ENLARGE is not used.

-   myFrontier_port:	This variable defines the port(s) used to communicate with the ENLARGE system(s).
-If left empty, the
-                     plugin understands that ENLARGE is not used.

 ## 4. Dependencies

 This block needs the ejsapp module to be of any use.
 It works with version 2.2 (or later) of EJSApp.
 You can find and